Ten FAQs on telemarketing.

-Throw science to one side.
-Put one or two people on telesales and monitor carefully the progress they make.
+A good way to start is to put one or two people on telesales and monitor the progress they make.
 On the basis of what they do and the results they get, decide on your staffing level.

 5. Back to the existing direct sales force.
 If your choice was to increase sales, then an additional task of telesales will be to arrange more scheduled meetings for them with prospective customers.
-You must ensure that they keep enough work in the 'pipeline' to ensure future success.
-For example, suppose you calculate that every nine initial contacts leads to one new customer, with an average sales value of £X. The additional number of new contacts required each week can be calculated as:
+You must ensure that they keep enough work in the pipeline to ensure future success, otherwise your new sales pipeline could dry up.

 4. Can we do telemarketing ourselves or should we use an agency?